What are IRS Whistleblowers? You may have seen a movie or two where a “whistleblower”…

 Unfortunately, not everyone who underpays their taxes does so on purpose.
 Many people just don’t understand the complexity of the tax law, so they make mistakes on their returns.
 Some people put their trust in tax preparers who don’t know what they’re doing or who cut corners to get clients a big refund, and that lands them in trouble.

 You need good tax professionals on your side, both to ensure that you don’t make any missteps when you are filing your taxes and to represent you if the IRS comes knocking.
 The attorneys at Silver law PLC in Arizona are ready to help if you have been notified by the IRS that you are suspected of criminal behavior or that criminal charges are pending against you.
 Our attorneys represent individual and business clients in civil and criminal tax litigation.
-All of our attorneys have worked for the IRS in the past, and they use that unique experience to provide the best defense for our clients.
+All of our tax attorneys in Arizona have worked for the IRS in the past, and they use that unique experience to provide the best defense for our clients.
 We also represent clients who are being audited, those seeking innocent spouse relief, those dealing with foreign tax reporting requirements, and more.
 Contact us in Arizona to talk with a tax attorney about your concerns today.

 Silver Law PLC